Antetokounmpo leads Bucks past Timberwolves 134-106

 Bucks guards Wesley Matthews and Pat Connaughton returned to action.
 Connaughton (right shoulder strain) sat out Saturday’s win over Toronto, while Matthews injured his ankle Saturday and played only nine minutes.

 Timberwolves center Gorgui Dieng made his second consecutive start in place of the suspended Towns.
+Backup point guard Shabazz Napier left in the fourth quarter with a strained right hamstring.
+He is day-to-day.

 UP NEXT